MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-faq.md

 Party list fields are special fields that aren't searchable or viewable in the results page.

-## How come returns do not support HTLM formatting for memo data types?
+## How come returns don't support HTLM formatting for memo data types?

-Dataverse search does not return HTML formatting for memo types to optomize the UI experience.
+Dataverse search doesn't return HTML formatting for memo types to optomize the UI experience.

-## Why columns are not enabled for Dataverse search after adding to a quick find view?
+## Why columns aren't enabled for Dataverse search after adding to a quick find view?

 Columns are enabled for Dataverse search only if a quick find view is set as the default view.
 For more information on how to set a default view, see [Specify a default view for a table](../maker/model-driven-apps/specify-default-views.md#specify-a-default-view-for-a-table).